albin-engholm/EMA-transport-climate-policy-SE/README.md

 The code is written in Python in a "notebook-like" style.

+Please note that the repository and research study is WORK IN PROGRESS!

 # Contents
 The repository includes a number of scripts to support MORDM and other EMA-related analyses using the Scenario Tool.
 The scripts use to perform the MORDM study, which is the core of the research project, have the prefix MORDM.